Rainmaker0102/OceanOps/README.md

 8. Inputting Q when it is an option takes you back to the previous module, until you exit the program.

 ## Improvements
+1. Secure passwords
-1. Implement the order manager
+2. Implement the order manager
-2. Pretty up the UI with termcolor
+3. Pretty up the UI with termcolor
 4. Curses?!?!